Overview

 L10 1560/2500

-The face block is three lines of face, then your pet's name, its highest title, and level + XP toward the next one — with the latest critique in a quoted bubble beside the name.
-Siltpoke splices this onto the left of whatever statusline you already run (e.g. claude-hud), leaving that untouched.
+Three lines of face, then your pet's name, its highest title, and level + XP toward the next one — with the latest code review in a quoted bubble beside the name.

-The bubble's color tracks the critique's severity: red for high, yellow for medium, and gray for low or informational notes — which is most of them.
-Gray isn't a bug: the critic only escalates past it when it has file:line evidence for a real problem.
-With no active critique, the bubble rests in your configured color (cyan by default).
+The bubble's color tracks the code review's severity: red for high, yellow for medium, and gray for low or informational notes — which is most of them.
+Gray isn't a bug: the code review only escalates past it when it has file:line evidence for a real problem.
+With no active code review, the bubble rests in your configured color (cyan by default).

 Idempotent, and reversible